andrewKOwong/mixedconclusions/content/blog/clps/index.md

 Side note: While writing this section, I came across [Great Expectations](https://github.com/great-expectations/great_expectations), another data validation tool that I'm curious to explore in the future.

+## Data Overview
+- ints
+- survey vars
+- weights
+- valid skips

+## Dashboard Overview
+- outline
+- data transformations
+- config

+## Representing the Survey Variables: `SurveyVar` Class
+- PROBCNTP is a special case

+## Data Transformations
+- various transformations

+## Plotting with Altair
+- rationale
+    - streamlit already using it
+    - but not altair 5
+    - free interactivity
+- functions mostly in the app
+- weird altair stuff
+    - sort order
+    - docs colour sorting actually from altair 5, which streamlit doesn't currently support
+- why not use altair aggregations
+    - testing
+- line label breaking.
+- tooltips

+## Data Table Display
+- Updates to streamlit

+## Testing
+- data transformations
+- surveyvars
+- some eyeball testing.
+    - not super easy to get, potentially use selenium in the future

+## Discussion and Future Improvements
+- selenium in the future instead of eye ball testing.